 Looking back, I ought to have expected it.
-It was raining before I left home, as in, it was wet the whole afternoon.
+It was raining before I left home; as in, it was wet the whole afternoon.
 Also, I ridiculously though a poncho was good enough to keep me dry and I could just shelter my camera with something.
 Well, I did manage to keep my camera mostly dry.
-What didn’t quite occur to me was the extended wait in the rain before the fireworks.
+What didn’t occur to me was how miserable the extended wait in the rain before the fireworks would be.

 Anyway, here’s the video I took!
 As you will see, I didn’t manage to keep the lens dry in the end.
 The rain was blowing in from all directions.

 What a way to begin 2018!
 (Strangely, I felt high at the end of it, and strode out of The Float like a proud Jedi on his way to a duel).
-Hopefully, as the event emcees kept reminding, the downpour implied showers of blessings for 2018.
+Hopefully, as the event emcees kept reminding, this downpour implies showers of blessings for 2018.
 If this wouldn’t be the case for me, may it be so for you in this New Year! 🙂